m2osw/advgetopt/README.md

     char const * const  g_default_regex = "gtk-warning|gtk-critical|glib-gobject-warning|^$";

-There are a few others I use because the default is not quite enough for those tools:
+Here are a few others I use because the default is not quite enough for those tools:

     alias gvim="hide-warnings gvim"